SanliFaez/FAIR-Battery/docs/Toms_docs/Testing/First_Testing_and_Charging/First_Testing_and_Charging.md

 #### Charging of the battery
 It is now time to charge the battery.
 Since the efficiency is a quantity of interest, it is important to do this at a voltage as low as possible.
 It is also a goal to charge the battery as fast as possible.
 To do both satisfy these commands, we do the following:\
-we choose the vary the current.
+We choose to vary the current.
 We start off at a current of 20 mA and slowly increase the current.
 To make sure we get a good efficiency and also prevent (too many) other half reactions from happening, we put a maximum voltage limit on the power supply of 1.43 V.

 To measure *E<sub>out</sub>*, we use the Digilent Analog Discovery 2 to measure the terminal voltage of the battery as a function of time at fixed current upon discharge.
 We discharge the cell with a current of 100 mA.
 In project_instructions.md, it is described how to do this using the Digilent Analog Discovery 2 and Pstrace 5.9.
 Again, the python script in the same folder as this document can be used to integrate the voltage to find the energy.